Skip to content

 Extending your lease

-Why extend your lease?
+Why you might want to extend your lease

 In almost all cases, your lease runs for a period or term of 125 years from the date the first flat in your building was sold.
 The amount of time left is sometimes known as the ‘unexpired term’.
 The value of your property decreases as the term of the lease gets shorter.
 At the end of the lease term, you have to return your flat to the council as the landlord.

-Who can apply to extend their lease?
+Who can apply to extend their lease

 You have to propose the price you think you should pay.
 You will also have to pay our costs as well as your own legal and valuation costs.

-You can get information and advice from the LEASE, the independent leasehold advisory service.
+Get information and advice from the LEASE, the independent leasehold advisory service.

 The Leasehold and Freehold Reform Act